Plotkine/plotkine.github.io/index.md

 permalink: /
 ---

-This is my blog, where I upload various stuff I made..
+This is my blog, where I upload various stuff I made.